fieldtrip/website/faq/data_sharing.md

 - minimally processed data
 - specification of bad channels and bad segments
-- cortical sheet source models (e.g. obtained from FreeSurfer)
+- cortical sheet source models (e.g., obtained from FreeSurfer)
-- volume conduction models (e.g. the boundaries that define brain, skull and scalp)
+- volume conduction models (e.g., the boundaries that define brain, skull and scalp)

 ## How should I deidentify the data?